 Describe site conditions, including existing topographic features and improvements, affecting or relating to the proposed work.
-Consider any special or unusual conditions such as former refuse dump areas, any potential for flooding, ground stability, rock outcrops, drainage features and unusual soil conditions.
-Note any contaminated soil or groundwater conditions discovered, note any elevation or grading concerns, existing environmental impacts and mitigation requirements, NEPA compliance and completed EA / EIS.
+Consider any special or unusual conditions such as former refuse dump areas, potential for flooding, ground stability, rock outcrops, drainage features and unusual soil conditions.
+Note any contaminated soil or groundwater conditions discovered, elevation or grading concerns, existing environmental impacts and mitigation requirements, NEPA compliance requirements included in completed NEPA documents.
+Coordination with the Contracting Officer is required when contaminated soils or groundwater conditions exist as a remediation plan may be required.
+Any other concerns not previously covered in the completed NEPA documents should be coordinated with the Contracting Officer.
 Discuss reasons for facility orientation.
 Consider such factors as prevailing winds, existing structures, adjacent site conditions, solar loads, clearance restrictions and future development areas.
-Generally state building placement reasons: discuss the impact of new construction on existing facilities, considerations for future expansion, requirements for flood protection, set-back requirements or specific clearance requirements, or unusual cut or fill requirements.
+Generally state building siting reasons: discuss the impact of new construction on existing facilities, considerations for future expansion, requirements for flood protection, set-back requirements or specific clearance requirements, or unusual cut or fill requirements.